-It is the CIAA's intent to conduct a wildlife hazard assessment every four years or sooner when required by triggering event or special circumstances.
-The last assessment was completed in July of 2011.
-The yearlong assessment is only possible through the volunteer efforts of a local Veterinary College students (St. Matthews University) and there faculty has conceded that the curriculum is too busy to assist us currently.
-Based on both of these facts the wildlife study has been delayed until the end of the redevelopment project late 2018, when the eco-system at the airport will once again settle down.
-The following results are recorded from the Wildlife Study completed in July 2011.
+- 5.6.1 It is the CIAA's intent to conduct a wildlife hazard assessment every four years or sooner when required by triggering event or special circumstances.
+The last assessment was completed in July of 2011 and the next assessment will be started once the airside construction projects have been completed.
+The yearlong assessment is only possible through the volunteer efforts of a local Veterinary College students (St. Matthews University).
+The following results are recorded from the Wildlife Study completed in July 2011. - 5.6.2 Standing water is the number one attractant.

-- 1. Standing water is the number one attractant. - a) The culvert system on either side of the airport runways has been blocked by sediment and overgrown vegetation.
+5.6.3 The culvert system on either side of the airport runways has been blocked by sediment and overgrown vegetation.
 This has created a food source for birds.
 They can be seen congregating in the vicinity of these culverts hunting in the grass for bugs and small animals to feed on.